Last updated on October 23rd, 2020

 07. Maintain A Consistent Publishing Routine

 This is an area of brand establishment and management that poses a constant challenge to many artists out there.
 Your target audience should be able to rely on you for regular content rather than once every blue moon.
-The purpose behind this practice is to establish yourself as a presence to be reckoned with in your field, and a regular presence is a prerequisite for this.
+For instance, there is one lifestyle blog site, WrittenFacts that shares consistent content related to lifestyle.
+The purpose behind publishing consistent content is to establish yourself as a presence to be reckoned with in your field, and a regular presence is a prerequisite for this.

 There are few badges of personal branding honor on the internet that rank higher than a solid reputation for putting out high-quality content regularly.
 Google takes note of this kind of status and you will undoubtedly see your blog’s search rankings rise exponentially as you follow up on this aspect of brand establishment.